-Trying to pin down words like frugal, value and deal can be exasperating because different people have different ideas of cost savings.
-A "bargain" for one person may be be an unrealistic splurge for another.
-For 10Best, the range is broad; we include impossibly cheap eateries with amazing menus and dedicated followings, and we share really nice restaurants that have perks like an impressive wine list with no corkage fee or a terrifically affordable prix-fixe menu.
+Trying to pin down words like frugal, value and deal can be exasperating; everyone carries different ideas and expectations for cost savings.
+One person's "bargain" may be be an unrealistic splurge for another.
+For 10Best, the range is broad.
+We include impossibly cheap eateries with amazing menus and dedicated followings, but we also share finer establishments that offer perks like impressive happy hours or affordable prix-fixe menus.
 If you're looking for Best Value restaurants in Seattle, let us introduce you to a few of our favorites, starting with Salumi and Dick's Drive-In.
 They're low in expenditures and high in appeal.
-Who says that a delicious meal has to be a multi-hour ordeal?
-Other restaurant options offer generous portions of delicious food, meaning you can easily split with a dining companion and still leave satisfied, or else you can have half your food wrapped up to take with you for the next meal–another doable option for keeping your spending under control.
+Who says that a delicious meal has to become a multi-hour ordeal?
+Other options offer generous portions of delicious food, meaning you can easily split with a dining companion and leave satisfied, or you can take half of your food with you for your next meal.
 Seattle is home to a bounty of talented chefs who take their ingredients and their craft very seriously, and they also value making their food accessible to as wide an audience as possible.